Exergetic Port-Hamiltonian Systems Modeling Language: Primitive systems

-Here, $ L : \mathrm{T}^* \cX_1 \rightarrow \mathrm{T} \cX_1 $, $ g : \mathrm{T} \cX_2 \rightarrow \mathrm{T} \cX_1 $, its linear dual $ g^* : \mathrm{T}^* \cX_1 \rightarrow \mathrm{T}^* \cX_2 $, $ C : \mathrm{T}^* \cX_1 \rightarrow \cX_I \times V $, and its dual $ C^* : \cX_I \times V^* \rightarrow \mathrm{T} \cX_1 $ are vector bundle maps over the identity on $\cX_I$.
+Here, $ L : \mathrm{T}^* \cX_1 \rightarrow \mathrm{T} \cX_1 $, $ g : \mathrm{T} \cX_2 \rightarrow \mathrm{T} \cX_1 $, its linear dual $ g^* : \mathrm{T}^* \cX_1 \rightarrow \mathrm{T}^* \cX_2 $, \\ $ C : \mathrm{T}^* \cX_1 \rightarrow \cX_I \times V $, and its dual $ C^* : \cX_I \times V^* \rightarrow \mathrm{T} \cX_1 $ are vector bundle maps over the identity on $\cX_I$.
 Further, $V$ is a vector space and $L(x)$ is skew-symmetric for all $x \in \cX_I$. \end{definition}

-The maps $L$, $g$ and $C$ define a gyrator, a transformer and a constraint, respectively.
+The maps $L$, $g$ and $C$ respectively define a generalized gyrator, a generalized transformer and a constraint.
 The constraint is enforced via the Lagrange multiplier $\lambda_c$.
-Due to the skew-symmetry of the matrix in~\cref{eq:reversible_representation}, exergetic power is conserved, i.e.
+Due to the skew-symmetry of the matrix in~\cref{def:dirac}, exergetic power is conserved, i.e.

+We remark that this actually defines an \emph{almost} Dirac structure, as no integrability condition, akin to the Jacobi identity for Poisson structures, is required.
+However, in the unconstrained or holonomically constrained case, such a condition can be checked.

-\begin{example} Let the interface $I_\text{hk} = (N_\text{hk}, \, \tau_\text{hk})$ be given by
+\begin{example} Let the interface $I_\text{hkc} = (N_\text{hkc}, \, \tau_\text{hkc})$ be given by